 - Stay motivated with interactive articles

-When you get started you’ll answer a series of online questions to address your current weight, health concerns and lifestyle.
-From there, you’ll be assigned a coach and given eating recommendations, as well as have access to the built-in tools we listed above, which according to reviews, can be both helpful and overwhelming.
-Noom divides food into one of three categories: red, green or yellow.
-So no foods are exactly off limits but it is suggested that you limit the number of red foods you eat and increase the number of green foods.
+When you get started, you’ll answer a series of online questions to address your current weight, health concerns, and lifestyle.
+From there, you’ll be assigned a coach and given eating recommendations.
+You will also have access to the built-in tools we listed above, which, according to reviews, can be both helpful and overwhelming.
+Noom divides food into one of three categories: red, green, or yellow.
+So no foods are exactly off limits.
+But it is suggested that you limit the number of red foods you eat and increase the number of green foods.

-The cons.
-Firstly, the reviews online are mixed with many people complaining that the coaching is inconsistent (and some say practically non-existent) and that the responses feel canned.
-People also complain that the database lacks many foods, is unreliable, and that tracking food on this plan is a big pain.
+Firstly, the reviews online are mixed.
+Many people complain that the coaching is inconsistent (some say practically non-existent) and that the responses feel canned.
+People also complain that the database lacks many foods.
+They also complained that it is unreliable, and that tracking food on this plan is a big pain.
 This is a big drawback given that tracking is integral to this program’s success.
-Another con important to note is that health coaches don’t have the same qualifications as registered dietitians and there is a huge difference in the education and training between a health coach and an RD. on top of this, based on reviews the health coaching is really over billed with common complaints that people felt they were talking with a robot instead of a person, the support is superficial and coaches aren’t available 24/7 and often leave you hanging.
+Another thing to note is that health coaches don’t have the same qualifications as registered dietitians.
+There is a huge difference in education and training between a health coach and an RD.
+On top of this, based on reviews, the health coaching is really overpriced.
+Common complaints are that people feel they are talking with a robot instead of a person, the support is superficial, and coaches aren’t available 24/7 and often leave you hanging.

-Look, a lot of reviewers found the program helpful, and if you are someone who likes app-based learning and doesn’t mind tracking your food and hopping on the scale then you might find it useful.
+Look, a lot of reviewers found the program helpful.
+If you are someone who likes app-based learning and doesn’t mind tracking your food and hopping on the scale, then you might find it useful.